Turtles swimming in the ocean, next to it: SDG 14 Icon: Life below water

 Germany is one of the most committed donors to marine conservation in the world.
 KfW promotes both the conservation of marine biodiversity and sustainable fisheries management and regulated wastewater and waste disposal on behalf of the German Federal Government.
 Neu commitments contributing to the achievement of SDG 14 were around EUR 227 million in 2023.

-In June 2021, KfW signed the Sustainable Blue Economy Finance Principles for all activities in the area of Financial Cooperation (FC) in order to confirm and further expand its commitment to marine conservation.
+In 2021, KfW signed the Sustainable Blue Economy Finance Principles for all activities in the area of Financial Cooperation (FC), and in 2023 supported the Cartagena Call of the development banks in favor of more investment in the protection and sustainable use of marine resources in order to confirm and further expand its commitment to marine conservation.
 These guidelines are consistent with those of KfW Development Bank in the design of its financing instruments and the established environmental and social standards.
-Detailed information on the marine portfolio and the respective evaluation reports are now freely accessible via the Federal Ministry for Economic Cooperation and Development (BMZ) Transparency Portal in order to improve reporting on the implementation progress of the principles (analogous to principle no. 7).
+Detailed information on the marine portfolio and the respective evaluation reports are now freely accessible via the Federal Ministry for Economic Cooperation and Development (BMZ) Transparency Portal in order to improve reporting on the implementation progress of the principles.
 In the future, we are seeking more synergies through the joint use of “open data exchange platforms” and the exchange of scientific information on marine ecosystems collected in the context of projects.
 By actively participating in working groups, we want to support the exchange of ideas on the successful implementation of the principles and share them within KfW Development Bank.
 Based on these guidelines, we are looking for further cooperation opportunities to expand our SDG 14 portfolio.

 A protected area as large as Germany